-1. 350-WORD INDIVIDUAL WRITTEN REFLECTIVE MEMOS ON ASSIGNED READINGS (you will hand in brief reflections memos (minimum 350 words and maximum 500 words) on assigned readings at the beginning of each class meeting, except when your team is to lead the whole class discussion.
-I will drop the lowest mark for this assignment.
-You will receive detailed instructions, expectations and marking rubrics for this assignment): 2.
-LEADING CLASS DISCUSSIONS (In teams of two, you will lead three of the whole class discussions during the semester.
-I will drop the lowest mark for this activity.
-You will receive detailed instructions, expectations and marking rubrics for this assignment):25% 3.
-FINAL EXAM (multiple choice, short-answer and essay format):20% 4.
-PLAN, EXECUTE AND REPORT ON AN ON-CAMPUS SOCIAL MARKETING CAMPAIGN (You will work on this project in teams of four or five students.
-You will receive detailed instructions, expectations and marking rubrics for this assignment): 20% 5.
-PROFESSIONALISM: being PRESENT, active, ethical, honest, committed, well-organized, punctual, diligent, prepared, enthusiastic and cooperative member of our learning community: TOTAL 100%
+1. 500-WORD INDIVIDUAL WRITTEN PAPER (double-spaced) where you will research a current journal article(s) that covers a Public Relations and/or Social Marketing issue in Canada today 2.
+LEADING CLASS DISCUSSIONS (In teams of two or three, you will lead two of the whole class discussions during the semester.
+You will receive detailed instructions, expectations and marking rubrics for this assignment: 3.
+FINAL EXAM (Take-home assignment) - 1500 word paper20% 4.
+PLAN, EXECUTE AND REPORT ON A SOCIAL MARKETING CAMPAIGN (You will work on this project in teams of four or five students.
+You will receive detailed instructions, expectations and marking rubrics for this assignment): 5.
+PROFESSIONALISM: being PRESENT, active, ethical, honest, committed, well-organized, punctual, diligent, prepared, enthusiastic and cooperative member of our learning community: